tall-geese/Pheonix2/README.md

 # Pheonix2
 Test android app using GitHub
-Currently used for scraping tappedout decks
+Currently used for scraping tappedout deck ne